chiccomotta/WorkerService/README.md

 # WorkerService
-Implementation of a background worker servcie in C#
+Implementation of a background worker service in C#